zhutao100/qwen-code/docs/users/common-workflow.md

 Suppose you're working on complex architectural decisions, challenging bugs, or planning multi-step implementations that require deep reasoning.

-> [!note]
->
-> [Extended thinking](https://docs.claude.com/en/docs/build-with-claude/extended-thinking) is disabled by default in Qwen Code.
-You can enable it on-demand by using `Tab` to toggle Thinking on, or by using prompts like "think" or "think hard".
-You can also enable it permanently by setting the [`MAX_THINKING_TOKENS` environment variable](/en/settings#environment-variables) in your settings.

 1. Provide context and ask Qwen Code to think
 ```
 I need to implement a new authentication system using OAuth 2 for our API.
 Think deeply about the best approach for implementing this in our codebase.